 Stay current on our latest insights.
 Subscribe for updates →

 The conversations throughout the week made one point abundantly clear: a sustainability agenda is a resilient agenda.
-Our own upcoming report—based on a survey of more than 200 executives—found that 75% of executives believe that successful execution of a sustainability strategy will provide a competitive advantage, but only 30% feel they are successfully doing so today.
-Now how do we continue to translate ambition into action?
-Here are a few of my key takeaways:
+Our global report—based on a survey of more than 200 executives—found that 75% of executives believe that successful execution of a sustainability strategy will provide a competitive advantage, but only 30% feel they are successfully doing so today.
+How do we continue to translate ambition into action?
+Here are a few key takeaways:

 A deliberate and accelerated sustainability strategy—championed by the C-level—empowers employees and connects them to their environment and communities in a meaningful way.
 Sustainability gives way to healthier, happier communities including job creation, improved air and water quality, and better health.

 Over the next decade, organizations must work to reframe their KPIs to align with the UN Sustainable Development Goals.
 In this way, businesses are working alongside governments and communities to achieve common targets, allowing for greater accountability and transparency while improving the overall health and prosperity of communities and the environment.

 This year, we saw great momentum on commitments to carbon neutrality.
 However, to truly be successful in combating climate change and achieving our collective need to reach 1.5 degrees, we must transition from aiming for neutrality to regenerative.
 This is defined as a process that restores, renews or revitalizes an organization’s own sources of energy or materials and integrates business needs with the integrity of nature.
 This is encouraging news that demonstrates how sustainability is becoming strategically integrated not only into a company’s operations but extending into its products and services in a way that benefits communities.
 And some early adopters have made great strides: